agsb/minute/docs/linux.6.10.7.source.stats.md

 ## Frequency of Linux kernel

+### What ?

 The [linux kernel 6.10.7](https://cdn.kernel.org/pub/linux/kernel/v6.x/linux-6.10.7.tar.xz) was used as reference for frequency analysis of programming languages.

-Only ASCII 0x0-07F characters allowed, all upper case letters converted to lower case, all tabs and spaces to 'S', all new-lines to 'A', all controls deleted.
-All sequences of A or S are compressed into one A or S, despite diminish the counters.
+About 29671148 lines, 103124350 words, 1088286601 characters at all.
+Around 10.55 letters by word and 3.48 words per line.

 Also consider that words do not have the same context as in books, and some symbols are used primarily for commentary and decoration.